 But, this is not just about office-based workers; increasingly, retail, manufacturing and consumer goods industry leaders are having conversations about distributed manufacturing models – where individual workers are spread across multiple locations, facilitated by remote monitoring and management.
 Clearly, the conversation needs to extend as far as it can to settings where face-to-face engagement is vital.

-Whether you implemented programs prior to the pandemic, had to adapt and adjust quickly, or are looking to further evolve your flexible work strategy, the guidance found in the following articles will address solutions to common challenges.
+Whether you implemented programs prior to the pandemic, had to adapt and adjust quickly, or are looking to further evolve your flexible work strategy, the guidance offered by PeopleScout can help you find solutions to common challenges.